blippar/aragorn/README.md

 This example shows how to create an HTTP test suite file that has 2 tests:

-* The first one is a `GET http://localhost:8080/` request and expects a 200 JSON response `{"key": "value"}`.
+* The first one is a `GET http://localhost:8080/` request and expects a 200 OK JSON response `{"key": "value"}`.
-* The second test is a `POST http://localhost:8080/echo` request with a JSON body containing `{"key":"value", "a": [1, 2, 3], "b": {"c": "d"}}`.
+* The second test is a `POST http://localhost:8080/echo` request with a 201 Created response and JSON body containing `{"key":"value", "a": [1, 2, 3], "b": {"c": "d"}}`.
 It expects a JSON response matching the JSON schema `schema.json` and the given JSON values.

 ```json
 {